Social Media Was Right! Expert Convinced Kylie Jenner Has Surgically Enhanced Her Boobs At Only 19!

 For as long as they have known her through her social media postings, most fans of Kylie Jenner have been fixated on her lips.
 Lately, however, they have been turning their attention to a part of her which has been growing disproportionately bigger than the rest of her body– her chest.
-Recent pictures posted on Instagram by the 19-year old reality TV star show a bust that is fuller than it previously used to be.
+Recent pictures posted on Instagram by the 19-year-old reality TV star show a bust that is fuller than it previously used to be.

 A photo posted by Kylie (@kyliejenner) on

-As Kylie Jenner swollen boobs becomes talking point on social media, many of her followers have consequently accused her of going under the knife to enhance the size.
+As Kylie Jenner swollen boobs become a talking point on social media, many of her followers have consequently accused her of going under the knife to enhance the size.
 Kylie, however, continues to insist that they are all natural.

 When the speculation first started late last year, Kylie attributed it to the fact that she was on her period which caused her breasts to swell.
 She pointed out that they would deflate in no time.
-Keen watcherswill, however, note that it’s now been weeks and no deflation has taken place.
+Keen watchers will, however, note that it’s now been weeks and no deflation has taken place.

 But just as Kylie Jenner swollen boobs becomes talking point on social media, her explanations have also been evolving.
 After the initial explanation, she later came up with another one which she revealed in a video which she posted on her website denying that she had procured breast enhancement surgery.